gsanikidze/NextStarter/README.md

   |-- ui_vars.scss (User Interface variables: colors, typography...)

 - next.config.js (Here is saved aliases.
 Also with this file NEXT.JS can read SASS files)

+- router.js (here you can add your routes)

+- server.js (server configuration)
 ```